fr4nk3nst1ner/pwnquery/README.md

 https://threat.tevora.com/diy-leaked-credential/

+Another shoutout to @t1d3nio and @pugbrain for the blood sweat and tears endured putting this project together and implementing 3 different working versions. (lol)

 It is a well written blog post; however, there were a couple gaps with getting the Django REST API stood up with regard to `urls.py` and `settings.py`.

 1. Setup your postgres db and build schema following blog instructions